thiagodp/di/README.md

 		echo $one, ', ', $two;
 	}
 }

-// Pass simple constructor arguments as an array
+// Creates "A", passing constructor arguments as an array
 $a = DI::create( 'A', array( 'hello' ) ); // prints hello, world
 ```